 Cargo boats to Batanta and Fam

-Taking the supply boat to Batanta and Fam Islands can save you quite a bit of money.
+Taking the supply boat to Batanta and Pam (Fam) Islands can save you quite a bit of money.
 It’s a great option if you have plenty of time and want to keep your budget as low as possible.

 First, though, let us warn you: Do not rely on the supply boat if your schedule is not flexible!
-The KM Terebuk is an island supply vessel, not a passenger ferry.
+The KMP Terebuk I is an island supply vessel, not a fast passenger ferry.
 You will need to be flexible about departure times, and be ok with taking a long time to arrive at your destination.

-If you’re going to Batanta, then you’ll be disembarking in the middle of the night, and you might need to wait in Arefi until morning for your homestay pickup.
+If you’re going to Batanta, then you’ll be disembarking in the middle of the night, and you might need to wait in Yensawai until morning for your homestay pickup.

-You will need to contact your hosts in advance to arrange a pickup at Arefi or Pam.
+You will need to contact your hosts in advance to arrange a pickup at Yensawai or Pam.
 For some homestays you will need to be able to make yourself understood in Bahasa Indonesia.

 Still keen?
-Details are below, and were correct in September 2023.
+Details are below, and were last confirmed in December 2024.
 We update this information as soon as we are aware of permanent changes.

 Departs Sorong: Weekly on Fridays.
-Usually departs from the Pertamina harbour at Sorong sometime between 1800 and 2100.
-Best to be there before 6pm, because the boat leaves as soon as it’s loaded.
+Scheduled departure time from this jetty at the Sorong public harbour is 2000.
+It’s best to be there by 6pm, because the boat often leaves as soon as it’s loaded.

-Arrives Arefi on Saturday at 1200 if running to schedule.
+Arrives Yensawai on Saturday at 1230 if running to schedule.

 Cost